jpedraza/jpedraza/README.md

 <img align="right" alt="Jose Pedraza" src="images/code.gif" width="400" />

 Project rescuer and building effective solutions.
-IT Coach in the areas of Infrastructure, Cybersecurity, DevOps, Finance, Crypto, Blockchain, Full-Stack
+Love interacting with the community, sharing knowledge, and learning new things.
-</br>Love interacting with the community, sharing knowledge, and learning new things.
+</br>IT Remote Coach in the areas of Infrastructure, Cybersecurity, DevOps, Crypto, Blockchain, Full-Stack, Finance

 ## Introduction